 Which one of us is 'Person 1'?

-Original post made by dolores ciardelli on Apr 1, 2010
+Original post made by dolores ciardelli, editor of Danville Express, on Apr 1, 2010

 I would like to make a suggestion for the 2020 Census.
 Put a due date on the envelope.
 When I receive bills I open them to see if the amount looks right, if it's PG&E I immediately turn off the heater/air conditioner, then I make note of the due date, and set the bill aside to be paid later.